 Six Ways to Get to Kingston

 - Fly to Pearson International Airport in Toronto, take the Union-Pearson Express Train to Union station and take the train to Kingston from there.
 This is likely cheaper than flying all the way, and is often faster.
 For train times, see Via Rail.
-Allow at least two hours for the connection when arriving at Toronto airport, and at least three hours when departing.
 Note that US-bound passengers have to clear customs in Toronto.
 If you are coming directly from Toronto, the train is usually the best alternative.

-- Fly to Montreal and then take the train.
-Dorval airport is only a mile from Dorval train station, and there is a shuttle service between them.
-Trains take between two and two and a half hours to get from Kingston to Dorval station.
-Allow at least an hour and a half for the connection when arriving at Dorval and at least two and a half hours when departing.
+- Fly to Montreal and then take the train to Kingston.
+Trudeau International Airport is only a mile from Dorval train station, and there is a shuttle service between them.
+Trains take between 2-2.5 hours to get from Dorval to Kingston.
 Note that US-bound passengers have to clear customs in Montreal.
 If you are coming directly from Montreal, the train is usually the best alternative.
-Trains from downtown (Central Station) take about twenty minutes longer than trains from Dorval.
+Trains from downtown (Central Station) take about 20 minutes longer than trains from Dorval.

 - Fly to Montreal, Toronto, Ottawa, or Syracuse, and then drive (see below for details).
 It is a little over 2 hours from Ottawa airport to Kingston, less than 2 1/2 from Syracuse, somewhat less than 3 hours from Montreal, and about the same from Toronto if there are no traffic delays.
-For the other three cities, the airport is on the Kingston side of town, but the airport in Toronto is on the other side, and there can be delays at times of heavy traffic.
 There is also an airport in Watertown, NY, which has two or three US Air flights a day from Pittsburgh.
-It is less than an hour and a half from Kingston.
+It is less than 1.5 hours from Kingston.
 If you are coming directly from Ottawa, the train may be a good alternative to driving.

 - Fly to Montreal, Toronto, Ottawa, or Syracuse, and then let someone else drive.
-Several Kingston companies provide limousine service.
-Although it is rather expensive for just one person, it can be cheaper than flying, and it is generally quite economical for two or more.
-Companies in this business include ExecuTrans (613-384-8412).
+Several Kingston companies provide limousine service, including ExecuTrans (613-384-8412).
 It is probably best to let someone at Queen's make the arrangements.

 Driving to Kingston

-From Toronto, just get on Highway 401 and keep going east.
-The traffic will probably be extremely heavy until you are east of Oshawa.
+From Toronto, take Highway 401 east.
 If you are west of Toronto to begin with, you may be able to save time by taking Highway 407, a toll road that runs north of and parallel to Highway 401.
-It connects to Highway 401 on the eastern side of Toronto via Highway 412.
+It connects to Highway 401 on the eastern side of Toronto.

 From Montreal, take either Highway 20 or Highway 40 going west.
 The two highways eventually join and lead into Highway 401.
 Highway 20 has some traffic lights, so 40 is usually faster.